 The 2010 Parks and Recreation MSR considered governance options that included consolidation of RWPRPD with CSA R-9.
-However, CSA R-9 was determined to be a candidate for dissolution due to the finding that "CSA R-9 has no regular source of financing, lacks public interest to fill advisory committee positions, and provides minimal services at a less than adequate service level."
-CSA R-9 has accumulated developer fees to fund construction of a mini-park, however, still does not have an ongoing source of funding to pay for its maintenance.

-For the reasons listed above, consolidation with CSA R-9 is not considered a viable option.
+However, CSA R-9 was determined to be a candidate for dissolution due to the finding that "CSA R-9 has no regular source of financing, lacks public interest to fill advisory committee positions, and provides minimal services at a less than adequate service level."20 CSA R-9 has accumulated developer fees to fund construction of a mini-park, however, still does not have an ongoing source of funding to pay for its maintenance.21 For these reasons consolidation with CSA R-9 is not considered a viable option.

-&lt;sup>20 Parks, Recreation and Cemetery Services Municipal Services Review, adopted April 21, 2010, Contra Costa LAFCO.
+20 Parks, Recreation and Cemetery Services Municipal Services Review, adopted April 21, 2010, Contra Costa LAFCO.

-&lt;sup>21 Email from Jason Chen, Contra Costa County Public Works, Nov.
+21 Email from Jason Chen, Contra Costa County Public Works, Nov.
 28, 2016, to Lou Ann Texeira, Executive Director, Contra Costa LAFCO